MokoVersity/mokoid-camp3-game/README.md

 Connect Open API

-- Use AJAX: the jQuery way
+- Use WebSocket send
-- Backbone way is better
+- Not use AJAX method: if so, either jQuery way or Backbone way is good
 - Not RESTful yet: use CGI query string